josokw/HopfieldANN/README.md

 ## Output

-The application shows the recovering from a distorted (kwonw) input pattern to the trained state that is most similar to that input.
+The application shows the recovering from a distorted known input pattern to the trained state that is most similar to that input.
 Hopfield networks have a scalar value associated with each state of the network, referred to as the "energy" of the network.